Sarah-Jane Honeywell: Later career

 Honeywell has acted in several leading theatre productions including The Little Mermaid at the Alban Arena, Peter Pan at Southend, Woking, Southampton, Wimbledon and Horsham, the 2004–05 and 2006–07 CBEEBIES Live!
 National Arena Tours and the Fimbles National Tour 2006.
 She also appeared in Falstaff at the Royal Opera House, has played a wide range of characters in television dramas and commercials, and continues to do aerial and skin work.
 She has also performed a solo show "Love & Magic" at venues across the UK and Europe and appeared in an independent film called Shadows of a Stranger (2014).

-In August 2011, her "wholesome" image came under scrutiny when she controversially appeared on celebrity photographer Marc de Groot's Facebook page, pouring Diet Coke over an almost see-through vest and posing wearing candyfloss "underwear".
+In August 2011, Sarah-Jane's "wholesome" image came under scrutiny when she controversially appeared on celebrity photographer Marc de Groot's Facebook page, pouring Diet Coke over an almost see-through vest and posing wearing candyfloss "underwear".
 Three months later, she posed topless for PETA to mark World Vegan Day.
 "Going vegan is the best decision I've ever made – I have tons of energy, and I know that I'm not contributing to animal suffering", Honeywell said.
 "A vegan diet is good for your health, for the environment and for animals – and there's no better time to switch than on World Vegan Day!"
 Honeywell said in December 2021 that she believed it was this photoshoot that led to her being let go from CBeebies.

-Honeywell completed a dance album with record producer Dave DMello that was released in April 2012.
+Honeywell completed a dance album with record producer Dave D'Mello that was released in April 2012.
+In 2019, she opened up and runs a theatre school in Lincoln in which she helps young people with classes and shows.
+In April 2021, Sarah-Jane joined BBC Radio Lincolnshire, in which she presents a weekly 80s and 90s music show every Sunday afternoon 2-6pm.
+She also presented Sunday breakfast on the station until 21st October 2023.

 Honeywell was an additional puppeteer on the 2019 Netflix series The Dark Crystal: Age of Resistance.

+In February 2024, Honeywell revealed in an interview in detail about her sacking from her role on CBeebies, saying that she had 'thoughts about jumping in front of a train' due to online hate after her photoshoot was published in national newspapers in 2011.